 TH5021 Cosmology 3 C/h

-This course will examine religion as a human phenomenon by focusing on the aspect of cosmology, or the human view of how the world is constructed.
-It will consider and compare the Biblical cosmology with other religions.
+This course will examine religion as a human phenomenon by focusing on cosmology or the human view of how the world is constructed.
+It will consider and compare Biblical cosmology with other faiths.

 TH5310 Eschatology I 3 C/h